 Jade Blair, from Kilbirnie, started at Ayrshire College, studying HND Admin and IT.
 She has recently graduated with a first class honours degree in Information Technology at the University of the West of Scotland, gaining the highest grade in her year.

 We asked her more about her learner journey.

 “I’d been to college before, studying social sciences when I left school.
 I wasn’t really ready for it at the time, so I left and worked as a temp for a year, while I decided what I wanted to do next.

 That’s when I came to Ayrshire College to study IT.
 The course was mostly learning about administration, Microsoft Office packages, business, computing, accounts and payroll.
-It was quite varied and one of the advantages of doing this course is that there is a direct route to third year at university.
 There’s so many jobs that need someone with the skills you learn studying Admin and IT.
 It’s definitely one of those courses!